AlexFocu/Hatz-Engine/README.md

 <br /><br />

-You need to check these boxes when Exporting a .obj file from Blender:
+You need to check these boxes when exporting a .obj file from Blender:

 ![alt text](https://i.imgur.com/agKhaWb.png)